waywardgeek/sonic/doc/index.md

 to change the pitch of a voice.
 It works well in streaming audio applications, and can deal with sound streams in 16-bit signed integer, 32-bit floating point, or 8-bit unsigned formats.
 The source code is in plain ANSI C.  In short, it's production ready.
-This sets it apart from most alternatives.

 ## Using libsonic in your program

 Sonic is still a new library, but is in Debian Sid.
 It will take a while for it to filter out into all the other distros.
-For now, feel free to simply add sonic.c and sonic.h to your application, but consider switching to -lsonic once the library is available on your distro.
+For now, feel free to simply add sonic.c and sonic.h to your application (or Sonic.java), but consider switching to -lsonic once the library is available on your distro.

 The file [main.c](main.c) is the source code for the sonic command-line application.
 It is meant to be useful as example code.
 Feel free to copy directly from main.c